 Whether it is because their experience has been positive or they’re worried about thriving in the new normal, every client we’ve worked with has said they plan to adopt remote work as a permanent part of their business operations.

-There actually is quantifiable data that shows companies will be adopting remote work going forward.
+During the pandemic, Microsoft collected quantifiable data that showed companies will continue adopting remote work going forward.

 With all this usage, Microsoft has been able to collect data and analyze trends around adoption.
 In China, where employees have mostly returned to a normal work environment, we are seeing data that supports the benefits of working from home: